AiDorneich/FC-Game/README.md

 # FC Game
-Making a game just for fun.
+Making a game with Unity just for fun.
 Join us!